Navneet-Singh01/Netflix-Clone/README.md

 ## License

-This project is licensed under the [MIT License] License - see the [LICENSE](https://github.com/Navneet-Singh01/Netflix-Landing-Page-Clone/blob/main/LICENSE) file for details.
+This project is licensed under the [MIT-LICENSE] - see the [LICENSE](https://github.com/Navneet-Singh01/Netflix-Landing-Page-Clone/blob/main/LICENSE) file for details.